Interviewers are asking this more and more:

-It’s similar to “what’s your greatest weakness?” but a little more open-ended (which means you can really get into trouble if you don’t know how to answer it).
+These questions are similar to “What’s your greatest weakness?” but a little more open-ended (which means you can really run into trouble if you don’t know how to answer properly).

-Also don’t name anything that’s vital to the job.
-If this is a supervisor position, don’t say you need to improve communication and delegation of tasks.
-That’s essential stuff for being a good supervisor and they’re less likely to hire you if you say you’re lacking in those areas.
+That’s essential stuff for being a good supervisor and they’re less likely to hire you if you say you’re lacking in those areas!

-You can also choose something you’re already pretty good at, but still trying to improve even more.
+You can choose something you’re already pretty good at, but still trying to improve even more.
 You can choose something that you learned a long time ago but haven’t used in recent jobs very much.

 Let’s look at some example answers and this will start to make more sense…